 A reverse mortgage is a residential loan specifically designed for seniors.
-A reverse mortgage allows the homeowner to convert a portion of the home’s equity into cash, while eliminating the possibility of having to sell the home.
+A reverse mortgage allows the homeowner to convert a portion of the home’s equity into cash while eliminating the possibility of having to sell the home.
 Aside from the fact that a reverse mortgage will deplete assets left to potential heirs, they must be paid off in the event the owner leaves the home for a year or more.
-So in the event that an elderly parent will have to move to a different housing environment because of illness, the entire loan balance becomes due if the parent fails to return to their primary residence within one year.
+So if a senior parent will have to move to a different housing environment because of illness, the entire loan balance becomes due if the parent fails to return to their primary residence within one year.

-Reverse mortgages generally require that the homeowner pay annual property taxes and in my experience this is a source of many senior homeowner defaults.
-So before obtaining a Reverse Mortgage, one should consult with a real estate or elder care law attorney.
+Reverse mortgages generally require that the homeowner pay annual property taxes, and this is a source of many senior homeowner defaults.
+So, before obtaining a Reverse Mortgage, one should consult with a real estate or elder care law attorney.

 Conversion to Rental Property

 One option that is often overlooked by adult children is leasing the home to family members.
-This provides some security that the home will be well maintained and cared for by a relative or close friend while one’s parent still remains in the home.
-As with any business transaction proper due diligence should be taken with regards to drafting a lease agreement.
+This provides some security that the home will be well-maintained and cared for by a relative or close friend while one’s parent remains in the home.
+As with any business transaction, proper due diligence should be taken regarding drafting a lease agreement.
 Consult with an attorney for a thorough agreement.

 Professional Home Maintenance

-Hiring a professional property maintenance company is one way to make sure that the home is maintained both mechanically and visually, reducing the physical demands of upkeep on one’s parent.
+Hiring a professional property maintenance company is one way to make sure that the home is maintained both mechanically and visually, reducing the physical demands of upkeep on one’s parents.
 Having maintenance services will also free up the time and energy needed to attend to a parent’s physical care.
-Another consideration is that a well -maintained home is much easier to sell at a later date when necessary.
+Another consideration is that a well-maintained home is much easier to sell later when necessary.

 Professional Personal Assistance

-(“FTC) regularly reports scams that are focused on senior citizens.
-Senior homeowners are easily targeted because they are often isolated from their neighbors and become easy ‘prey.”
-Advise family members to never give out any sort of information over the phone or to respond to door to door solicitations.
-Assist them with checking their bank records and credit reports often and to offer immediate assistance if their are any warning signs of abuse or fraud.
+The US Federal Trade Commission (FTC) regularly reports scams that are focused on senior citizens.
+Senior homeowners are easily targeted because they are often isolated from their neighbors and become easy “prey”.
+Advise family members to never give out any information over the phone or to respond to door-to-door solicitations.
+Assist them with checking their bank records and credit reports often and to offer immediate assistance if there are any warning signs of abuse or fraud.